-The Approval Committee of the CLD Standards Council is responsible for the approval of CLD learning programmes, whether delivered by universities, FE colleges or other learning providers, in a range of settings.
+The Approval Committee of the CLD Standards Council Scotland is responsible for the approval of CLD learning programmes, whether delivered by universities, FE colleges or other learning providers, in a range of settings.
 We are keen to support the responsive and creative learning programmes being developed for and by the sector.
-Part of our support is the introduction of the Standard Council Standards Mark (SCSM) which these Guidelines explain.
+To support this the Approvals Committee established the Standard Mark (SM), which these Guidelines explain.

-We created the SCSM in response to feedback from a changing, growing and developing sector.
-The SCSM is an award that celebrates and supports continuous improvement.
-It is a form of quality assurance; providers who are awarded the SCSM have been judged by their peers to be providing learning that equips practitioners with the knowledge and skills needed to deliver effective, responsive CLD practice.
-The SCSM is the first Standards Council Approval process to recognise providers and not individual programmes.
+The SM was created in response to feedback from a changing, growing and developing sector.
+The SM is an award that celebrates and supports continuous improvement.
+It is a form of quality assurance; providers who are awarded the SM have been judged by their peers to be providing learning that equips practitioners with the knowledge and skills needed to deliver effective, responsive CLD practice.
+The SM is the Standards Council Approval process to recognise providers and not individual programmes.